Company logo | Codica

 That’s when psychological SaaS pricing strategies can save the day.
 Consider them as creative experiments for optimizing and fine-tuning your revenue model.

-Below we have picked several SaaS revenue models that worth your attention:
+Below, we have picked several SaaS revenue models that you should also consider:

-• Odd-even pricing - this pricing strategy for SaaS is somewhat similar to the previous one.
+• Odd-even pricing: this SaaS pricing example is somewhat similar to the previous one.
 You reduce the price by a few dollars to get it closer to the so-called “rounded” price point.

-• Center stage pricing - you offer three different packages.
-Consumers may consider the middle solution a safer bet compared to the cheapest and the most expensive option.
+• Center-stage pricing: you offer three different packages.
+Consumers may consider the middle solution a safer bet than the cheapest and most expensive options.

-• Decoy pricing - some software-as-a-service companies add a less than desirable option.
-This way, they encourage users to pick one of the remaining solutions.
+• Decoy pricing: some software-as-a-service companies add a less-than-desirable option to encourage users to choose one of the remaining solutions.

 Further reading: How to Build a SaaS Startup in 10 Smart Steps